 A large number of computer users today have never used a Linux operated computer or laptop, but unknowingly, many actually interact with Linux based operating systems in their homes on a regular basis.

 Smart TVs today are preconfigured with applications that enable the user to be able to switch between one application to the next.
-Linux based operating systems preinstalled in the TV provides the platform on which these applications are run.
-TVs without smart features also run Linux based operating systems.
+Linux-based operating systems preinstalled in the TV provide the platform on which these applications are run.
+TVs without smart features also run Linux-based operating systems.

 Ebook Readers, Tablets and Phones